mhuot/dymolpipy/README.md

 curl "http://127.0.0.1:5000/print/Hello%20World"
 ```

-Notes/limitations for the web endpoint:

-- Font size is fixed large (300) and text is not wrapped; long strings may clip.
-- Image is constructed square and rotated then cropped to an approximately 1051×331 logical area (variables `length` and `width` in code).
-Adjust as needed for your media.
-- `lpr` is invoked without a specific `-P` printer name; your system default printer will be used unless you customize the command in `app/routes.py`.

 ## API (v1)

 A new JSON API is available for Apple Shortcuts and other local automations.
 POST endpoints require a token in the `X-Label-Token` header (or `?token=...`).
 The token is auto-generated on first run and stored in `.label_token`.